Orthmox/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe script sets mode of the file hello to -rwxr-x-wx 10-mirror_permissions script sets the mode of the file hello the same as olleh's mode 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users, excluding regular files
+12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory